alefeans/pycommerce/README.md

 ### Starting the Application

-⚠️ If not using Docker, remember to run the [init.sql](scripts/pg/init.sql) script to create the databases before running the application in your local database!
+⚠️ If not using Docker, remember to run the [init.sql](scripts/pg/init.sql) in your local database before running the application.

 ```sh
 # set the DB_URL env var to point to the dev database, and run